-- The Member should not follow instructions from a political party to which they owe their political loyalty; - It does not entail avoiding taking part in the outside body's discussions and decisions; - Do not look at things simply from the Council's perspective; - Do not be there in name only and merely turn up to meetings;

-- 1.5 The role of Members or officers on outside bodies may give rise to occasional conflicts of interest.
+- 1.4 In participating in outside bodies, Members and officers act both as individuals and, in some instances, as representatives of the Council.
+What does that mean? - acting according to the rules, constitution and framework set by the outside body; - making independent and personal judgments in line with the duty of care to the outside body; - reporting back to the Council, where you have been appointed by the Council; - behaving ethically, in particular following the Nolan principals contained in the the Council's Code of Conduct for Members (5.1 of the Constitution pages 162/163) or, for officers, the Code of Conduct for Officers(5.2 of the Constituion page 2/8); - taking an active and informed role in the management of the outside body's affairs. - you should not follow instructions from any political party to which you owe your political loyalty; - Do not look at things simply from the Council's perspective; - Do not be there in name only and merely turn up to meetings; - 1.5 The role of Members or officers on outside bodies may give rise to occasional conflicts of interest.
 The Council's Code of Conduct for Members addresses some of the issues in respect of conflicts and interests.
 In essence, if any matter relating to the outside body comes up in the course of the Member's work as a Member, or in the officer's work for the Council, it is likely that the Member or officer will have an interest which they will have to disclose.
 Where the conflict is such that it might be considered likely to affect the way that the Member would vote or act as a Member, he/she may have not only to disclose the outside interest but to take no part in the consideration of the matter.
-The Code of Conduct for Officers includes similar provisions, requiring an officer to refer the matter to another officer to deal with. - 1.6 In a very few and extreme cases, if there is a major dispute between the Council and the outside body, the Member or officer could be placed in an untenable situation.
+The Code of Conduct for Officers includes similar provisions, requiring an officer to refer the matter to another officer to deal with.

+- In a very few and extreme cases, if there is a major dispute between the Council and the outside body, the Member or officer could be placed in an untenable situation.
 It is possible that the Member or officer may find he/she is unable adequately to carry out their responsibilities properly, both as a Member or officer and as a member or director of the outside body.
 In such cases resignation from the outside body might be appropriate.
 Such circumstances would be rare and should not deflect Members or officers generally from being prepared to participate in the management and running of outside organisations. - 1.7 Because there is always a potential for conflict between the interests of the Council and the outside body, Members and officers who are thinking of taking on such an outside interest should consider how that interest will affect their ability to continue to act as a Member or as an officer.
-Members and officers are asked to read this guide and if there are issues arising from their particular situation at any time, to contact the Monitoring Officer or his staff for advice.
+Members and officers are asked to read this guide and if there are issues arising from their particular situation at any time, to contact the Monitoring Officer or their staff for advice.